Irrela/Irrela.github.io/_posts/english/2023-07-21-IELTS-Speaking-rush.md

     "`(Let me think for a moment)`, In our home, each room has its specific furniture and appliances.
 In the bedrooms, we have beds and `wardrobes`, a king-size bed for us and a single one for guests.
 And in the home office, there is a table, comfortable chairs, a large monitor, and two computers.
 In the combined living and dining room, we have a TV and a `dining table`.
 Finally, in the bathroom, we only have a shower, no `bathtub`.”

 - Is it a typical house in your city
-    "No, it's very typical.
+    "No, it's not very typical.
 Most houses here are newly built apartments with a more western and modern style, and most of them are `one-story` flat.
 But typical houses are generally more `spacious`, often with `multiple stories`, and have a more traditional decoration, often featuring expensive wooden furniture.”

 - 9.What's the difference between where you are living now and where you lived in the past?
     "`In terms of` the housing itself, `there isn't a significant difference`. `Since I started working`, `I have always rented flats from the same agency`, which is a `nationwide chain`, which means that the layout and decoration of flats they provide are fairly `consistent` `across different cities`.”